 When the body has accumulated fatty deposits, it can be nearly impossible to reduce these areas with exercise and dieting as the fat cells shrink and grow with dieting.
-Liposuction extracts the fat cells, leaving a trimmer and more fit body profile.
-Dr. Lyos offers some of the best results in liposuction Houston has available.
+Our Houston liposuction treatment extracts the fat cells, leaving a trimmer and more fit body profile.

-When done correctly, our clients enjoy a host of benefits as well as among the best results in liposuction The Woodlands has to offer, including:
+When done correctly, our clients enjoy a host of benefits from receiving liposuction in Houston, TX.
+Benefits include:

-You may be able to achieve your ideal body with our excellent results in liposuction Houston and The Woodlands have available through Dr. Lyos if you are:
+You may be able to achieve your ideal body with our Houston, Texas liposuction procedure through Dr. Lyos if you are:

 The traditional tummy tuck is the most common version of this procedure.
 It involves an incision that extends from hip-to-hip and allows Dr. Lyos to remove flab and skin from the entire abdomen.
 This procedure often requires the belly button to be repositioned to ensure a natural outcome.

 The mini tummy tuck is a less intensive option for patients who are close to their ideal body weight.
 With this approach, Dr. Lyos exclusively sculpts the lower abdomen, below the belly button.
 Because only one small incision is made, the recovery is shorter and easier when compared to other surgeries.

 This approach is also known as the minimally invasive tummy tuck.
 It involves using a tiny camera to guide the surgery, thus eliminating the need for a lengthy incision.
 The endoscopic tummy tuck is best for patients with weak or separated abdominal muscles and minimal loose belly skin.